lingtalfi/universe/planets/BumbleBee/Autoload/convention.bsr0.eng.md

 The reason why I use a BSR-0 autoloader is that it's straight to the point, whereas PSR-0 autoloader tries to handle old (and obsolete) class naming schemes that I was sure I would never use.

-Therefore BSR-0 autoloader's code is more concise and very focused on one thing, it tends to be simpler.
+Therefore BSR-0 autoloader's code is more concise and very focused on one thing, it tends to be simpler.<br>
+For instance, if you have the ButineurAutoloader ready in your application, the only thing you need to import and start using a BSR-0 package is to drop the package in one of your locations, just like that.